hubbe-app/quantum-math/README.md

 # Quantum.Math.Api

 Welcome to Quantum.Math.Api!
-This project is a .NET Core API that provides mathematical operations.
+This project is a .NET Core API that provides mathematical operations..

 ## Prerequisites